simonejones68/simple/demo.md

 and a final fourth line!!

-the toothbrush requires [a left handed user]
+the toothbrush requires [a left and right handed user]